The report provides an analysis of financial reserves held by schools as at 31 March 2022.

-- During 2020-21 school reserves increased significantly due to the effect of the COVID-19 pandemic and extra core funding announced late in the financial year.
-Schools have continued to receive their normal core funding plus additional COVID-19 funding whilst having reduced expenditure on elements such as supply teachers, staff training, examinations, educational materials and utility bills due to various periods of school closure during the year.
+- Over the past two financial years, school reserves increased significantly due to the effect of the COVID-19 pandemic and extra core funding announced late in the year.
+Schools have continued to receive their normal core funding plus additional COVID-19 funding whilst having reduced expenditure on elements such as supply teachers, staff training, examinations, educational materials and utility bills due to various periods of school closure.

-- Ceredigion had the highest level of reserves per pupil at £666 while Powys had the lowest with £189 per pupil.
+- Gwynedd had the highest level of reserves per pupil at £1,012 while Powys had the lowest with £531 per pupil.

 Datasets and interactive tools